py2exe/py2exe/README.md

 py2exe for Python 3
 ===================

-`py2exe` is a software to build standalone Windows executable programs (32-bit and 64-bit) from Python scripts. `py2exe` can build console executables and windows (GUI) executables.
+`py2exe` is a software to build standalone Windows executable programs from Python scripts. `py2exe` can build console executables and windows (GUI) executables.
 `py2exe` supports the Python versions* included in the [official development cycle](https://devguide.python.org/#status-of-python-branches).

 Development of `py2exe` is hosted here: https://github.com/py2exe/py2exe.